autoai-org/Tinyml/docs/source/examples/back_propagation.rst

 the new loss is still unsatifactory, we can repeat the process again and again to lower the loss until it is satifactory.

-The process can be easily implemented in Tinynet with the following code snippets.
+The process can be easily implemented in tinyml with the following code snippets.

 .. literalinclude:: ../../../examples/back_propagation.py